MicrosoftDocs/bot-docs/articles/bot-service-channel-azure-communication.md

 ---
-title: Connect a bot to Azure Communication Services Chat
+title: Connect a bot to Azure Communication Services
-description: Learn how to configure Bot Framework bots to use Azure Communication Services Chat to communicate with users.
+description: Learn how to configure Bot Framework bots to use Azure Communication Services to communicate with users.
 author: JonathanFingold
 ms.author: iawilt
 manager: shellyha